Meet the Faculty

 Hauna OndreyTeaching Fellow in Church History

-A graduate of North Park Theological Seminary now pursuing a PhD at the University of St. Andrews, Hauna is a teaching fellow in church history.
-She has previously taught New Testament Greek at the Seminary, and also taught Greek, church history, and theology in Bogota, Colombia, and Scotland.
+A graduate of North Park Theological Seminary and the University of St. Andrews, Dr. Ondrey's doctoral research focused on the relationship between patristic exegesis and theology.
+She teaches Church History and History and Theology of the Evangelical Covenant Church, and previously taught New Testament Greek at the Seminary, as well as Greek, church history, and theology in Colombia and Scotland.

 Senior Professor of Theological Studies